 The automatic play feature is controlled by 3 variables, which are tempo, beats, and totalNotations.
 Variable tempo controls the tempo of the play.
 The default value of variable tempo is 25.
 Tempo is a dynamic variable which allow user to adjust its value and tempo of the play.
 Variable beats control time of the action in playing the notation.
 The value of variable beats is set at 0, and added incrementally, and when its value is greater than or equal to the value of tempo, variable beats is set to 0.
 Variable totalNotations controls the notation sequences detection.
-The value of variable totalNotations is greater than or equal to tempo, and when totalNotations is greater than or equal to tempo, and when totalNotations is greater than or equal to the length of arrayNotation, it set to 0.
+The value of variable totalNotations is set to 0, and added incrementally when the value of beats is greater than or equal to tempo, and when totalNotations is greater than or equal to the length of arrayNotation, it set to 0.